TNamdarian/seven-terraces/README.md

 ### **Content**
 - The contents for this website was written by Teema Namdarian.
-- The information about each property was copied from [onthemarket](https://www.onthemarket.com/)
+- The information about each property was copied from [onthemarket](https://www.onthemarket.com/).

 ### **Media**
-- All Images used are from [Pixabay](https://pixabay.com/)
+- The images used are from [Pixabay](https://pixabay.com/) and [onthemarket](https://www.onthemarket.com/).

 ### **Code**
 - CSS for color roots adapted from [CSS Tricks](https://css-tricks.com/the-shapes-of-css/)